chrispy67/VisMetaDynamics/README.md

 >  This tutorial uses common libraries and has few dependencies, such as Scipy, Numpy, pickle, ffmpeg, and Flask. `environment.yml` is included if needed.

 > [!NOTE]
 > If you are having Flask, internet, or browser issues, try to use the command line interface!
-Directions can be be found above. i
+Directions can be found above.

 > [!CAUTION]